 July has arrived with some of our hottest and often driest weeks of the summer.
-It is tempting to write off birding efforts at this time of year as many folks believe that birds are less active during these hot months.
-Not so!
+It is tempting to write off birding efforts at this time of year, but!
 While birds may sing less frequently, July is a very busy time for most breeding species.
-The early breeders are working on their second clutches of the season, while late-breeding species are just beginning.
-For example, American Goldfinches have just begun to build nests and lay their first clutches of eggs.
+The early breeders are working on their second (or even third!) clutches of the season, while late-breeding species are just beginning.
+For example, American Goldfinches are now building nests and beginning to lay their first clutches of eggs.

-However, it is hot out there and we want to consider how to best maximize our Atlas efforts, i.e. upgrading breeding statuses, for what remains of the summer.
-To that end, here are some tips to consider…
+However, it is hot out there and we want to consider how to best maximize our Atlas efforts, i.e. for what remains of the summer.
+To that end, here are some tips to consider for late summer blockbusting…

 - Review the block data before going out.
 Cornell continues to work with BBA projects to develop better and better tools.
-Use the ‘Explore a Region’ tool OR the brand new Atlas Effort Maps to review a block’s summary data.
-This will allow you to focus on the species that need to be upgraded to Probable or Confirmed breeders.
-MANY atlas priority blocks only need a handful of additional probable or confirmed codes to be completed.
-Use these eBird tools to identify what species are your best targets.
+Use the ‘Explore a Region’ tool OR the handy Atlas Effort Maps to review a block’s summary data.
+This will allow you to focus on the species that need to be upgraded.

 - Get out early AND late.
-The mid-summer dawn chorus is nearly always accompanied by a flurry of activity, including carrying food, feeding young, or chasing after fledglings.
-As the day warms, activity levels wane, but typically pick up once again in the late afternoon/early evening.
-Adult birds often hurry to forage and feed chicks and fledglings as evening approaches.
-Have you ever noticed how busy your hummingbird feeders get as dusk falls?
+Have you ever noticed how busy hummingbird feeders get as dusk falls?
+Mid-day in July isn’t the best time to bird, but dawn and dusk can be productive.
 Consider combining an evening birding walk with some nocturnal survey time.
 If you do, don’t forget that you need to start a new checklist 30 minutes after sunset for it to be classified as nocturnal.

 - Find the vantage points.
 Along with covering less ground, try to find productive locations for stationary counts.
 Productive locations typically provide a good field of view for some distance, as well as a mix of habitats (forest, edge, shrubs, and grasses).
 Fledglings are often lurking on the edges of habitat within dense vegetation, where foraging parents can check on them.
 Identifying such vantage points can prove surprisingly effective, especially in wooded landscapes.